Aetherxn/Azure-Security-Portfolio/5.Attack-Simulation/README.md

 #### MITRE ATT&CK

-The activity was associated with the **Impair Defenses** technique under the Defence Evasion tactic.
+The activity was associated with:

+- **T1562.001 – Impair Defenses: Disable or Modify Tools**
+- **T1562.002 – Impair Defenses: Indicator Blocking**

 ![MITRE ATT&CK Mapping](screenshots/defence-evasion-mitre.png)

+These techniques fall within the Defence Evasion tactic and provide context for the observed activity.

 #### Key Findings